GFCFSF Ingredients and Substitutions

 (substitute 3/4 cup coconut oil or butter for 1 cup shortening)

-If you want to substitute oil for butter, margarine, or shortening you should keep in mind that it can add greasiness to the finished product.
+If you want to substitute oil for butter, margarine, or shortening you should keep in mind that it can lend a greasiness to the finished product.
 It is not a direct substitute and any other liquid ingredients may need to be slightly reduced.
 Example: 1/3 to 1/4 cup oil = 1/2 cup butter, margarine or shortening.

 Using fruit butters in place of oils in recipes